Institutional Review Board

 IRB approval is not required when data collection is part of:

-Projects that do not require IRB review may still present risks to human participants and thus call for the assurance of ethical principles and protocol.
+Projects that do not require IRB review might still present risks to human participants and thus call for the assurance of ethical principles and protocol.

 Researchers and faculty advisors have primary responsibility for ensuring that any activities involving human participants are handled ethically.